gtrafa/new-sidim-files/README.md

 # New SIDIM control System
 The goal of this project is to stablish the basis for the new control system for the plants made in the LACSED.
-It is designe for the plant SIDIM, in portuguese Sistema Distribuido de Manufatura.
+All the industrial system created use the The supervisory control system (SCT) as a controller.
+For the plant SIDIM, in portuguese Sistema Distribuido de Manufatura.

 This system is under development ...